Intervention mapping

-Intervention mapping is characterized by three perspectives: an ecological approach, participation of all stakeholders, and the use of theories and evidence.
-Although intervention mapping is presented as a series of steps, the authors see the planning process as iterative rather than linear.
+Intervention Mapping is characterized by three perspectives: an ecological approach, participation of all stakeholders, and the use of theories and evidence.
+Although Intervention Mapping is presented as a series of steps, the authors see the planning process as iterative rather than linear.
 Program planners move back and forth between tasks and steps.
 The process is also cumulative: each step is based on previous steps, and inattention to a particular step may lead to mistakes and inadequate decisions.

-Brief history and purpose of the protocol
+Brief history and purpose of the approach

-Intervention mapping was first developed and introduced in 1998 by L. Kay Bartholomew, Guy S. Parcel & Gerjo Kok, with an article in Health Education & Behavior.
+Intervention Mapping was first developed and introduced in 1998 by L. Kay Bartholomew, Guy S. Parcel & Gerjo Kok, with an article in Health Education & Behavior.
 In 2001 the first edition of the book followed, with Nell H. Gottlieb as 4th author.
 In 2006, the 2nd edition was published, and in 2011, the 3rd edition, with Maria E. Fernández as 5th author.
 The 4th edition appeared in 2016, authored by L. Kay Bartholomew Eldridge, Christine M. Markham, Robert A.C.
 Ruiter, Maria Fernández, Gerjo Kok & Guy S. Parcel.
 This was the last edition led by L. Kay Bartholomew Eldridge, who died in February 2016.

-Intervention mapping was developed as a reaction to a lack of comprehensive frameworks for health promotion program development.
-Intervention mapping aims to help health promoters develop the best possible intervention.
-The key words in this protocol are planning, research, and theory.
-Intervention mapping provides a vocabulary for intervention planning, procedures for planning activities, and technical assistance with identifying theory-based determinants and methods for change.
-Intervention mapping can also help in adapting existing interventions to new populations and settings, and provides a taxonomy of behavior change methods that can be used to code intervention content.
-In the health promotion field, intervention mapping has successfully been applied in various settings, to a wide range of different behaviors and populations.
+Intervention Mapping was developed as a reaction to a lack of comprehensive frameworks for health promotion program development.
+Intervention Mapping aims to help health promoters develop the best possible intervention.
+The key words in this approach are planning, research, and theory.
+Intervention Mapping provides a vocabulary for intervention planning, procedures for planning activities, and technical assistance with identifying determinants and methods for change.
+Intervention Mapping can also help in adapting existing interventions to new populations and settings, and provides a taxonomy of behavior change methods that can be used to develop interventions.
+In the health promotion field, Intervention Mapping has successfully been applied in various settings, to a wide range of different behaviors and populations.
 It may help planners develop theory- and evidence-based interventions to promote healthy behavior.

-More specifically, intervention mapping ensures that theoretical models and empirical evidence guide planners in two areas: (1) the identification of behavioral and environmental determinants related to a target problem, and (2) the selection of the most appropriate theoretical methods and practical applications to address the identified determinants.
-Intervention mapping has been described as complex and elaborate.
+More specifically, Intervention Mapping ensures that theoretical models and empirical evidence guide planners in two areas: (1) the identification of behavioral and environmental determinants related to a target problem, and (2) the selection of the most appropriate theoretical methods and practical applications to address the identified determinants.
+Intervention Mapping has been described as elaborate.

 However, this is crucial to bring the development of interventions to a higher level, indicating that advantages outweighed disadvantages.
-Intervention mapping is developed in the health promotion field but can easily be applied in other fields, such as promoting energy conservation.
+Intervention Mapping is developed in the health promotion field but can easily be applied in other fields, such as promoting energy conservation.